CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Related Works

 \section{Related Works}

-\textbf{Business Agents and Benchmarks.} \quad The evaluation of business agents has progressed from synthetic benchmarks to realistic enterprise environments.
-Early efforts like Webshop~\cite{yao2022webshop} relied on simplified webpages, while later benchmarks such as WorkArena~\cite{drouin2024workarena} and WorkBench~\cite{workbench} leveraged enterprise platforms (e.g., ServiceNow) and outcome-oriented tasks like email drafting or meeting scheduling.
-Tau-bench~\cite{yao2024tau} further simulated user–agent interactions in domains such as retail and flight booking.
-CRMArena~\cite{huang-etal-2025-crmarena} advanced realism by building on a Salesforce CRM system with expert-verified tasks spanning 16 objects and diverse information sources.
-Its successor, CRMArena-Pro~\cite{huang2025crmarena-pro}, expanded to 25 objects and 19 sub-tasks across four categories(Workflow Execution, Policy Compliance, Database Querying, and Information Retrieval), offering the most comprehensive and business-aligned evaluation to date. \\
+\textbf{Business Agents and Benchmarks.} \quad Evaluation of business agents has evolved from synthetic settings to realistic enterprise environments.
+Early benchmarks such as WebShop~\cite{yao2022webshop} relied on simplified webpages, while later efforts, including WorkArena~\cite{drouin2024workarena}, WorkBench~\cite{workbench}, and Tau-bench~\cite{yao2024tau}, introduced outcome-oriented tasks on enterprise platforms.
+CRMArena~\cite{huang-etal-2025-crmarena} significantly advanced realism by modeling Salesforce-based CRM environments with expert-verified tasks across multiple interconnected objects.
+CRMArena-Pro~\cite{huang2025crmarena-pro} further expanded this setting in both scale and task diversity, providing the most comprehensive evaluation for business-oriented agents to date.

-\textbf{Long-term Memory of Language Agent.} \quad Long-term memory has become a key strategy for improving agent performance by leveraging historical trajectories and domain-specific experiences~\cite{long-term-memory-survey,mo2025survey}.
-Recent works explore diverse mechanisms for selective retention and retrieval.
-MemoryBank~\cite{zhong2024memorybank} implements human-inspired memory dynamics to enable personalized, context-aware interactions, while MemoryLLM~\cite{memoryllm} encodes knowledge in a latent space to support knowledge editing.
-Subsequent studies extend this line with structured and transferable memories: Agent Workflow Memory~\cite{agent-workflow-memory} promotes sub-workflow reuse, and Agent KB~\cite{tang2025agent} introduces a shared knowledge base with a teacher–student retrieval scheme for cross-task generalization.
-Mem0~\cite{chhikara2025mem0} further enhances scalability by constructing graph-based dynamic memories that capture complex relational dependencies beyond fixed context windows. \\
+\textbf{Long-term Memory of Language Agent.} \quad Long-term memory has been widely studied to improve agent performance by leveraging historical trajectories and accumulated knowledge~\cite{long-term-memory-survey,mo2025survey}.
+Existing approaches explore different memory representations, including human-inspired memory dynamics~\cite{zhong2024memorybank}, latent-space knowledge encoding~\cite{memoryllm}, and structured or reusable memories for cross-task generalization~\cite{agent-workflow-memory, tang2025agent}.
+More recent work, such as Mem0~\cite{chhikara2025mem0}, improves scalability via graph-based dynamic memories that capture complex relational dependencies beyond fixed context windows.